chang/jwilber.github.io/_posts/2017-04-18-Trump-Would-Have-Won-Anyway.md

 [ELECTORAL VOTES HISTOGRAMS]

 Interestingly, as we decrease the amount of pre-apportioned votes, the number of electoral votes awarded to Democrats increases.
-Perhaps unexpectedly, this effect also holds true for Republicans:
+Unexpectedly, however, the magnitude of this change isn't large enough to affect the majoritiy of election outcomes:

 ![Votes by State](https://github.com/jwilber/Randomized_Election/blob/master/images/total_elec.gif?raw=true width='100' height='100')

 ELECTORAL VOTE BARPLOT GIF

+***

+### Conclusions

 So, regardless of the number of electoral votes pre-apportioned, Republicans win more often than Democrats.